AmElmo/sign_language_detector/Readme.md

 ## 5. 📽 Evaluation and test in real time

 We logged metrics from our model and displayed them in Tensorboard.
+Scripts are available in the notebook in order to test your model in real-time using your webcam before diving into the production side.

 <br/>